 Two online certification options are now available from Arizona institutions.
 The University of Arizona offers an Enterprise Security Certificate, and the University of Phoenix has a program leading to a undergraduate Advanced Cybersecurity Certificate.

-The US Bureau of Labor Statistics’ research concluded that in May, 2018, security analysts were enjoying an average hourly wage of $45.17, and the average annual salary was $93,960.
+According to Bureau of Labor Statistics research in 2021, security analysts were enjoying an average hourly wage of $52.23 and the average annual salary was $108,640.
 These are about in line with or slightly above national pay rate averages.
 Arizona’s standard of living is a little above the national average, primarily due to higher housing costs.

 The list of cybersecurity job titles in Arizona is headlined by the following: